 CeraVe is not cruelty free.
 It is involved in animal testing of its products.
 Cerave sells in countries where testing is ‘required by law’.
 It is also not a vegan brand.
 Its products such as hydrating cleanser, moisturizer, etc are non-vegan.

 Taking care of sensitive skin has never been an easy task.
 Ceramide-based skincare line, Cerave made it easy for many.
 Cerave provides luxe-effect skincare at a drugstore price.
-This fragrance-free ingredient-based brand already has a huge audience.
+This fragrance-free ingredient-focused brand already has a huge audience.
 Now, Cerave is the go-to solution for many skincare junkies.

-Yes, Cerave supports cruelty!
-Cruelty in cosmetic manufacturing takes various forms.
-Some brands test their products and ingredients in the lab.
-Mostly on rats & chimpanzees to ensure the ‘safety’ quotient of the products.
+Mostly but not limited to rats & chimpanzees to ensure the ‘safety’ quotient of the products.
 Others choose the way of animal testing just for the sake of business market expansion in China.

-Cerave – Past & Present
+About the Brand – Past & Present

-2005: In 2005, CeraVe started its journey with just 3 dermatologists formulated skincare products: – a cleanser, moisturizer & cream… These were all for CeraVe’s initial product catalog.
+2005: In 2005, CeraVe started its journey with just 3 dermatologists formulated skincare products: a cleanser, moisturizer & cream… These were all for CeraVe’s initial product catalog.
 Cerave wanted to stun people with filler-free skincare formulas with ceramide.